cyberark/conjur-service-broker-go/CONTRIBUTING.md

 2. [Docker][get-docker] to manage dependencies and runtime environments
 3. [Tilt][get-tilt] to orchestrate Docker environments

-To test the usage of the Conjur Service Broker within a CF deployment, you can follow the demo scripts in the [Cloud Foundry demo repo](https://github.com/conjurinc/cloudfoundry-conjur-demo).
+To test the usage of the Secrets Manager Service Broker within a CF deployment, you can follow the demo scripts in the [Cloud Foundry demo repo](https://github.com/conjurinc/cloudfoundry-conjur-demo).

 ## Development Environment

-The `Tiltfile` configuration file sets up a development environment that allows you to selectively run unit and integration tests interactively against local, containerized instances of the Conjur Service Broker and Conjur.
+The `Tiltfile` configuration file sets up a development environment that allows you to selectively run unit and integration tests interactively against local, containerized instances of the Secrets Manager Service Broker and Secrets Manager.

 In this development environment, the Service Broker source code is volume mounted in the Service Broker instances, so that any changes that